 How to control your grilling temperature.Charcoal and Wood-Fired Grills are known for cooking meat perfectly, but a good pitmaster needs to master the fundamental skills of temperature control to get perfect results.
 To master temperature control, the pitmaster needs to understand the different approaches to temperature control and how to utilize them.
 Once the pitmaster has familiarized themselves with the different approaches to temperature control, they can begin their charcoal and wood grilling lifestyle without worry.

 Smoke ventilation is one of the most common approaches to temperature control.
 Most smokers have two types of vents, one at the bottom and one at the top, although there are different variations of these vents.
-The bottom vents are known as the intake vent, and the upper vents are known as the exhaust vent.
+The bottom vents are the intake vents, and the upper vents are the exhaust vents.
 Air comes in through the intake vent and exits through the exhaust vents.
 Opening the intake vents allows for more airflow, which creates a hotter fire.
-When the vents are open wide, the smoke envelopes the meat and gives it a stronger smoke flavor.
+When the vents are open wide, the smoke envelopes the meat, giving it a more robust smoke flavor.
 Partially closed vents restrict airflow and create a cooler fire.